francesco-ascenzi/renamd/README.md

 # RENAMD
 Renamd is a small utility tool that rename your .jpg files based on the earliest available creation date found in either EXIF or fs.stat metadata.

+## Version 0.2.0
+Fix & features:
+- If Exif was not found, it keeps going.
+- Use modified date if it's lesser than creation date.

 ### Summary
 - [Requirements](#requirements)
 - [How to use it](#howtouseit)